jthiltges/cms_consistency/README.rst

     Defaults are "/"

 roots - string
     JSON representation of the list of root configuration dictionaries.
-Each dictionary contains the following elements:
+Each dictionary contains the following elements

     * path - required, path of the ``root``, relative to the ``server_root``
     * ignore - optional, list of subdirectory paths, relative to the ``root``, to remove from the scanner output

 Section consistency_enforcement.dbdump
 ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,